solo-io/workshops/istio-basics/04-secure-services-with-istio.md

 You should see the request succeed.

 Question: How can you check if a service or namespace is ready to enable the `STRICT` mtls mode?
-We'll cover this topic in our Istio day essential workshop.
+What is the best practice to enable mTLS for your services?
+We'll cover this topic in our Istio essential workshop.

 ### Visualize mTLS enforcement in Kiali